usnistgov/dioptra/docs/source/reference/dioptra-components/plugin-reference.rst

 Registration Interfaces
 -----------------------

-Plugins can be registered programmatically via the :ref:`guided user interface <how_to_create_a_plugin>`, the Python Client or the REST API.
+Plugins can be created and tasks can be registered programmatically via the Python Client or the REST API.
+They can also be registered manually through the :ref:`guided user interface <how_to_create_a_plugin>`.

+.. _plugin-reference-python-client-registration:

 Using Python Client
 ~~~~~~~~~~~~~~~~~~~

+**Create a Plugin Container**

+    .. automethod:: dioptra.client.plugins.PluginsCollectionClient.create

+**Add a Python file and register function tasks / artifact tasks**

     .. automethod:: dioptra.client.plugins.PluginFilesSubCollectionClient.create